 Simply put, combining these two Facebook advertising options are more effective when driving engagement, creating brand awareness, building authority, increasing traffic, garnering followers, and boosting conversions.

 However, if marketers are aiming for more ROI, Facebook Ads will definitely make the best investment.
+Yet again, it’s best to objectively look at your business’ current standing in the industry.
+If you consider yourself a major player and you have enough funds to run Facebook Ads, then go ahead.
 Here’s a rundown of what Facebook Ads has that Facebook Boost doesn’t:

 With these in mind, there is simply no comparison between Facebook Ads and Boost Post if marketers want to rake in sales.
 Facebook Ads still proves to be the option that gains maximum returns.
 However, an excellent marketer knows how robust a diversified marketing approach is.
 That being said, it’s recommended to start with boosted posts, then retarget with Facebook Ads.
 Or if marketers already know their target audience, we advise expending their budget on Facebook Ads entirely.